vexcat/strelizia/README.md

 # Strelizia
 Strelizia!
-The PROS program named after that robot in that anime.
+The PROS program named after the robot in Darling in the Franxx.
 8301E's code for the Tower Takeover season.

 This program makes use of a library I've written called tabu, and it makes testing your robot a breeze!
 It's an event-oriented way of getting data to and from the microUSB serial.
 Made even more useful with a wireless USB cable, or a RasPi configured to share its serial ports over bluetooth (that's what we're using, you'll see references to some /dev/rfcomm# in our scripts).